HGCommunity/R-Fiddler/README.md

 - **NotifSound**: Enable or disable sound for notifications.
 - **NotifURI**: Set the sound file for notifications.

-These settings can be adjusted in the mod's configuration file, or in-game using the [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings) mod.

 ## Compatibility

-R-Fiddler is designed to be compatible with the latest version of Resonite and ResoniteModLoader.
+R-Fiddler is designed to be compatible with the latest version of Resonite and BepisLoader.
 If you encounter any issues, please report them in the Issues section of this repository.

 ## Contributing